ppetrovtv/pine_script_docs/source/Non-Standard_Chart_Types_Data.rst

 .. rubric:: Footnotes

-.. [#ticks] At TradingView Renko, Line Break, Kagi and PnF chart types are built from OHLCV candles of a lower timeframe, which is an approximation of corresponding chart type built from tick data.
+.. [#ticks] On TradingView Renko, Line Break, Kagi and PnF chart types are built from OHLCV candles of a lower timeframe, which is an approximation of corresponding chart type built from tick data.